FTSE Russell to exclude Snap from stock indexes over voting rights

 "We may hear views asking for a higher minimum, but I think this represents a very strong first step and I think it's a prudent way forward that recognizes the issues investors are raising," he said.

-A Snap representative did not immediately respond to questions.
+A Snap representative did not immediately respond to a request for comment.

+Inclusion in a stock index has been an important milestone for young companies, bringing their shares into many passive funds and others that closely follow indexes like the S&P 500, a guide for trillions of dollars of capital worldwide.

+The FTSE Russell decision now means that funds like the $19 billion iShares Russell 1000 ETF would not hold Snap and, potentially, other companies already in the index that have less than 5 percent of voting rights in public hands unless they make changes.

+FTSE Russell said that set could include companies like Match Group (MTCH.O), owner of dating app Match.com, and software maker Mulesoft (MULE.N).
+A representative for Match Group did not respond to a request for comment, and a Mulesoft spokeswoman declined to comment.

-How index providers should treat Snap and its lack of voting rights has been a hot topic for technology investors after the company disclosed its unprecedented corporate structure ahead of its $3.4 billion initial public offering in March.
+How index providers should treat companies with unequal voting rights has been a hot topic for technology investors after Snap disclosed its unprecedented corporate structure ahead of its $3.4 billion initial public offering in March.

-Big investment firms including BlackRock Inc (BLK.N) and State Street Corp (STT.N) recently have stressed their attention to shareholder rights.
+Big investment firms like BlackRock Inc (BLK.N) and State Street Corp (STT.N) have stressed their attention to shareholder rights lately.

-That could put major investors on a collision course with Silicon Valley companies keen on keeping decision-making power in the hands of founders and other insiders -- although to be sure many big fund managers went ahead and bought Snap despite its structure.
+That could put those firms on a collision course with Silicon Valley companies keen on keeping decision-making power in the hands of founders and other insiders - although to be sure many big fund managers went ahead and bought Snap despite its structure.

-Inclusion in a stock index has been an important milestone for young companies, making their shares eligible to be held by index funds and others who closely follow indexes like the S&P 500, a guidepost for trillions of dollars of capital worldwide.
+The Council of Institutional Investors, whose members include big pension funds critical of Snap's structure, praised FTSE Russell's decision and said it could put pressure on other index providers to take similar steps.

+"FTSE Russell's decision is a rebuke to companies that would deny public shareholders any voice in company matters," said the group's executive director, Ken Bertsch, in an e-mailed statement.

-Snap surged in its first two days of trading but since then has slumped to 21 percent below its IPO price, as investors worried about its valuation and competition from Facebook.
+Snap surged in early trading following its market debut but since then has collapsed to 21 percent below its IPO price.
+Investors worry about competition from Facebook and the looming expiries of insider- and employee-trading restrictions that could lead to a flood of shares on the market.

 Shares of Snap were unchanged in extended trade, after closing down 3.53 percent at $13.40, a new low, on the New York Stock Exchange.

-Reporting by Ross Kerber in Boston and Noel Randewich in San Francisco.; Editing by Leslie Adler and Tom Brown
+Reporting by Ross Kerber in Boston and Noel Randewich in San Francisco.; Editing by Tom Brown and Andrew Hay